How the ‘C95 Radio Marathon for Breast Cancer Research’ Began

 While Lisa’s future was uncertain, the radio station saw how the work of the Agency researchers could have long-term benefits for breast cancer.
 They wanted the money raised to be used to explore new drug therapies that could help patients attack the disease in order to live longer, healthier lives.

 “Because of those research dollars, new drugs have been discovered and developed and Lisa might have had a fighting chance to live longer” explains Shauna Foster, a friend and colleague of Lisa’s.
 Rob and Shauna co-host the morning show on C95, the most listened to show in Saskatoon.
 They have hosted the C95 Radio Marathon for Breast Cancer Research for 19 years.

 Rawlco Radio coworkers say Lisa was a huge inspiration, living life to the fullest even after receiving a terminal diagnosis.
 Her treatment got her out of a halo and well enough to leave the hospital.
 She would receive various treatments over the course of her 11 years with cancer.
-None of it slowing down her zest to do all those things with her husband she’d always wanted to, including travelling as much as possible.
+None of it slowing down her zest to do all those things with her husband she’d always wanted to, including traveling as much as possible.
 How Lisa lived is a constant reminder and motivation for the C95 team when the marathon rolls around.

-Rob and Shauna remember meeting Patty at the marathon a couple of years after it began, “She had a boy in Kindergarten at the time.
+Rob and Shauna remember meeting breast cancer survivor, Patty, at the marathon a couple of years after it began, “She had a boy in Kindergarten at the time.
 She said her dream was to watch him graduate high school.
 Patty was very sick, I think stage three.
-Patty did get on a very good drug and was declared cancer free.
-This year she brought her now 26 year old son back to the marathon.”
+Patty did get on a very good drug and was declared cancer-free.
+We ended up meeting her 26-year-old son.”